 The report suggests that banks need to evolve into platform-based models to fuel the growth and innovation needed to stay competitive and that embracing Open X will be critical to long-term success.
 While COVID-19 has accelerated the urgency for digital transformation, banks may need to take a more pragmatic approach to transformation to pursue their journey towards Open X given these uncertain times.

 “COVID-19 has put a spotlight on the digital banking experience,” says John Berry, CEO of Efma.
-“The modernization of legacy systems must be prioritized by banks looking to accelerate their growth as customer expectations are ever increasing and those that neglect this risk falling behind.”
+“The modernisation of legacy systems must be prioritised by banks looking to accelerate their growth as customer expectations are ever increasing and those that neglect this risk falling behind.”

 Evolving legacy systems will transform the core

 Having prioritised near-term profits over long-term sustainability, some banks have an accumulation of legacy systems in place.
 This situation makes it a challenge to integrate emerging technologies, which is affecting customer experience and operational excellence.
 Yet, despite legacy system challenges and the advantages of a modern core, banks are reluctant to take transformative action because of the levels of resource required and the risks associated with inefficient implementation.

 Bank executives recognise the obstacles to moving to a platform model.
 The report found that 80% of bank executives cited cybersecurity and privacy concerns, outdated data management (68%) and identifying the right partners (73%) as primary barriers to moving to a platform system.

 Partnership and Open X are key ingredients for transformation

 Capgemini’s report outlines how banks can overcome their challenges and approach core banking transformation through strategic, integrated and collaborative orchestration.
 Research shows that progressive modernisation is the preferred evolution method (54%) among bank executives, allowing banks to upgrade the most critical functions and incrementally transform legacy systems.